jASN1 User Guide

 Download PDF Version

 jASN1 can be used for ASN.1 BER/DER encoding/decoding using Java.
-It consists of two projects: jasn1-compiler (licensed under GPLv3) and the jasn1 library (licensed under LGPLv2.1).
+It consists of two projects: jasn1-compiler and the jasn1 library (both licensed under the Mozilla Public License (MPL) v2.0).
 The jasn1-compiler is an application that creates Java classes from ASN.1 syntax.
 These generated classes can then be used together with the jasn1 library to efficiently encode and decode messages using the Basic Encoding Rules (BER).
 The encoded bytes also confirm to the Distinguished Encoding Rules (DER) which is a subset of BER.

 The software has been tested under Linux, Android and Windows.

 For the latest release of this software visit http://www.openmuc.org .

 After extracting the distribution tar file the jASN1 libraries can be found in the directory build/libs-all.
 For license information check the license directory in the distribution.
 Run scripts to run the ASN.1 compiler are found in the folder run-scripts.

 Besides the jASN1 libraries the folder build/libs-all/ contains the following external library:

 ANTLR, License: The BSD License, http://www.antlr.org Copyright (c) 2012 Terence Parr and Sam Harwell All rights reserved.